maximus-brown/maximus-brown.github.io/_posts/2020-08-15-DexoWorlds.md

 ---
 Space, galaxies, and planets have always been something I've been fascinated with since a young age, yet I still know so little.

-When I stumbled across [@DexoWorlds](https://twitter.com/DexoWorlds) NFT project, which was built on top of the Cardano blockchain, I was intrigued because each one of the pixel art pieces that could be collected was a unique planet in a fictional galaxy called *Veran Way* and I liked that it could inspire people of all ages to learn more about science.
+When I stumbled across [@DexoWorlds](https://twitter.com/DexoWorlds) NFT project, which was built on top of the Cardano blockchain, I was intrigued because each one of the pixel art pieces that could be collected was a unique planet in a fictional galaxy called *Veran Way* and I also liked that it could inspire people of all ages to learn more about science.

 ![](/images/posts/dexoworlds/dexoworlds_5.png)